This is the continuation of what Ross and Heather were discussing in the previous post “How to Number and Replace Water Utility Infrastructure.”

 How do you replace bigger blocks of pipe?

-And that comes down to the practices of your own utility.
+And that comes down to the asset management practices of your own utility.

 Some people will replace very short lengths of pipe.
 In this case, you might want to track that change.